project-SIMPLE/simple.template.unity/README.md

 ## Installation

-:warning: The package is being developped using Unity Editor3.5f.
+:warning: The package is being developped using **Unity Editor3.5f**.
 Although it should work with newer versions, as is doesn't use any version-specific features (for now), it is strongly recommanded to use exactly the same Editor version.

 ### Prerequisites